Tail Hedging for RIAs

 Every advisor has heard it.
 “What happens if the market drops 40%?”

 The standard answers are correct.
 Stay the course.
 You’re diversified.
 Think long-term.
-But they are unsatisfying, and you know it.
+But they’re unsatisfying, and you know it.
 Clients who lived through 2008 or March 2020 remember exactly what those drawdowns felt like.
-They are not asking an abstract question.
-They are asking you to tell them it won’t happen again, and you can’t.
+They’re not asking an abstract question — they’re asking you to tell them it won’t happen again, and you can’t.

 The wealthier the client, the more pointed this gets.
-Someone with $10M in equities is not reassured by a pie chart showing their bonds went down less.
+Someone with $10M in equities isn’t reassured by a pie chart showing their bonds went down less.
 They can do the math.
 A 40% decline turns $10M into $6M, and the recovery requires a 67% gain just to get back to even.
-That is not a hypothetical for them.
-That is the number they are thinking about while you talk about asset class correlations.
+That’s the number they’re thinking about while you talk about asset class correlations.

 So the conversation ends the way it usually does.
 “We’ll revisit your allocation.”
 The client nods.
-They leave with the same anxiety they walked in with.
-You both know nothing actually changed.
+They leave with the same anxiety they walked in with, and nothing actually changed.

 The Gap

-Most advisory firms don’t have options expertise in-house.
-There’s a good reason for that.
+Most advisory firms don’t have options expertise in-house, and there’s a good reason for that.
 Building an options desk is expensive and operationally heavy.
-One experienced options trader costs $200K+ before you add compliance infrastructure, data feeds, execution systems, and risk monitoring.
+One experienced options trader costs $400K+ before you add compliance infrastructure, data feeds, and execution systems.
 For a firm managing $500M to $2B, the math on that hire is hard to justify for a single capability.

 Outsourcing to a tail risk fund is an option, but it comes with its own problems.
 Fund structures mean the client is investing in a vehicle, not getting protection tailored to their actual portfolio.
 Fee layers add up.
 The advisor loses visibility into what the hedge is doing and why.
-And most tail risk funds are designed for institutional allocators, not wealth management clients who want to understand what they own.
+I mean, most tail risk funds were designed for institutional allocators, not wealth management clients who want to understand what they own.

 The result is a real gap.
 Your clients want explicit downside protection.
 You don’t have the tools to provide it.
 The conversation stalls.